METR

 Model Evaluation & Threat Research

-AI companies and wider society want to understand the capabilities of frontier AI systems, and what risks they pose.
+METR is a research nonprofit which evaluates frontier AI models to help companies and wider society understand AI capabilities and what risks they pose.

-METR researches, develops and runs cutting-edge tests of AI capabilities, including broad autonomous capabilities and the ability of AI systems to conduct AI R&D.
+METR researches, develops and runs cutting-edge tests of AI capabilities, including broad autonomous capabilities and the ability of AI systems to accelerate AI R&D. We also study potential AI behavior that threatens the integrity of evaluations and mitigations for such behavior.

 Measuring the performance of humans and AI agents on day-long ML research engineering tasks